The short version

 What I tell brokers who ask

 I was an industrial and logistics broker for ten years before building SCAYLED.
 I still pay for CoStar access through my brokerage.
-SCAYLED wasn't built to replace CoStar — it was built to do the thing CoStar doesn't: turn a listing address into a list of verified decision-makers in two minutes instead of six hours.
+SCAYLED was not built to replace CoStar.
+It was built to do the thing CoStar does not do: turn a listing address into a list of verified decision-makers in two minutes instead of six hours.

-If you have to pick one and you do mostly market research and advisory, pick CoStar.
-If you have to pick one and you do mostly transactional work with heavy cold outreach, pick SCAYLED.
-If you're serious about the business, you probably already have CoStar — add SCAYLED for the prospecting layer it doesn't cover.
+Honest constraint: SCAYLED does not replace CoStar for market analytics, comparables, or ownership records.
+If you do mostly advisory work, CoStar is what you need.
+If you do mostly transactional work with heavy cold outreach, SCAYLED is what you need.
+If you're serious about the business, you probably already have CoStar.
+Add SCAYLED for the prospecting layer it does not cover.
 Together they cost less than a single closed deal.